 Coaches who turned their chairs: Usher

 The son of two heavy metal band members has veered into the R&B genre, and though the Texan was often teased for sounding like a girl, he embraced theater and earned a scholarship.
 He bravely auditioned with the Usher track, but once he hit a key note in the song, Usher hit his button, while the other coaches didn’t even bother.
 “I was pretty sure that you weren’t a white guy!” shouted Levine.
 “He sounds like Usher but looks like Blake!”

 Coaches who turned their chairs: all four

-With all the teams tied at 11 singers each, the final episode of The Voice blind auditions airs Tuesday at 8 p.m. on NBC.
+The final week of The Voice blind auditions kick off Monday at 8 p.m. on NBC.

 Which blind audition was your favorite?
 Which singer picked the wrong coach?
 Sound off in the comments below.